ic-association/nns-proposals/README.md

 The NNS works by accepting proposals, and deciding to adopt or reject them based on voting activity by “neurons” that network participants have created.

-Users submit these proposals via the NNS UI or the `dfx` [command line interface](https://sdk.dfinity.org/docs/index.html).
+Neuron holders submit proposals via the NNS UI or the `dfx` [command line interface](https://sdk.dfinity.org/docs/index.html).

-_To increase community transparancy, this repo is a public collection of proposals.
-It does not interact with the NNS directly, nor is this where proposals are submitted.
-To submit a proposal see the NNS UI instructions._
+_To increase community transparancy, this repo contains details of most proposals that the DFINITY foundation makes.
+This is not where proposals are submitted and the contents of this repository does not directly impact the NNS._

 # Table of Contents
 1. [Resources](#resources)